nerdo/js-routing/README.md

 Sometimes, URL routing needs configuration.

-For example, you may be writing a re-usable component that needs routing, and it may be part of a larger application that already has URL routing in place.
-Your custom component's router needs to take over routing once it is loaded.
+For example, the component you are writing could be a re-usable component that is substantial enough to have its own routing, but might be used in a larger application that already has URL routing in place.
+Your custom component's router needs to respect the base URL that it is loaded on.

-In cases like this, call the helper function `configuredUrlRouting(...)` and pass it an object with `baseUrl` set.
+By default, the base URL will be set to the current URL, but if that needs to be changed, you can call the helper function `configuredUrlRouting(...)` and pass it an object with `baseUrl` set.

 ```js
 // routing.js